 Margin report is a module in EXANTE ATP which helps you track not only the total sum and proportion of leverage, but also the entire structure of the current margin.
 Click "Margin Report" on your top toolbar.

 - sending additional funds (cash or marginable securities)

-Diversified portfolio as well as use of margin at the low end of borrowing limit is recommended.
+- Using margin at the low end of borrowing limit.
 You might also consider that one of the best ways to avoid margin calls is not to use leverage at all.